-With more than 6,000 aquatic species that live among Florida’s Coral Reef, this unique living habitat is highly valuable for both commercial and recreational fisheries and is considered a vital food source for people worldwide.
-In the United States, about half of all federally managed fisheries depend on coral reefs.
-Commercial and recreational fishing in Florida alone supports 173,000 jobs and generates $27.8 billion in annual revenue.
+With more than 6,000 aquatic species that live along Florida’s Coral Reef, this unique living habitat is highly valuable for both commercial and recreational fisheries and is considered a vital food source for people worldwide.
+In the U.S., about half of all federally managed fisheries depend on coral reefs.
+Commercial and recreational fishing in Florida alone supports 120,000 jobs and generates $13.8 billion in annual revenue.

 By supporting the conservation and restoration of Florida’s Coral Reef, you help ensure a sustainable, globally significant resource while supporting Florida’s vital tourism and fishing industries.